Raigyo/node-restfulapi/README.md

 ## Bash useful commands

-`sudo netstat -lpn |grep :8080`: check if port 8080 is used and display its PID.
+`sudo netstat -lpn |grep :8080`: to check if port 8080 is used and display its PID.

-`sudo kill -9 <PID>`: kill the process used by PID.
+`sudo kill -9 <PID>`: to kill the process used by PID.

-`sudo fuser -k 8080/tcp`: kill the port 8080.
+`sudo fuser -k 8080/tcp`: to kill the port 8080.

 ## Ressources